-In 1968 Marty was given his own series by the BBC called Marty, it featured Brooke-Taylor, John Junkin and Roland MacLeod with John Cleese as one of the writers.
-Feldman won two BAFTA awards.
+In 1968 Marty was given his own series by the BBC called Marty, it featured Brooke-Taylor, John Junkin and Roland MacLeod with John Cleese as one of the writers and won two BAFTA awards.
 The Marty series proved popular enough with an international audience to launch a film career.
-His first feature role was in Every Home Should Have One.

-Marty Feldman was married to Lauretta Sullivan from January 1959 until his death in 1982.
+Marty Feldman was married to Lauretta Sullivan.
 Feldman died from a heart attack in December 1982 at the age of 48.
 He is buried in the Hollywood Hills Cemetary near his idol, Buster Keaton.

 - Other details

 He was a pioneer of comedy who inspired pioneers of comedy, a hero to my comedy heroes. — Sarah Silverman

 No one has ever made me laugh as hard as Marty Feldman in Young Frankenstein, he was pure comic perfection. — Judd Apatow

 He was totally unique.
 Like something out of mythology.
 But funny. — Martin Sheen